 In this stage the cancer has grown into some of the deeper layers of the esophagus wall (past the innermost layer of cells) but has not reached the lymph nodes or other organs.

 T2 cancers: For patients with cancers that have invaded the muscularis propia (T2 tumors), treatment with chemoradiation is often given before surgery.
 Surgery alone may be an option for smaller tumors (less than 2 cm).
 If the cancer is in the part of the esophagus near the stomach, chemo without radiation may be given before surgery.
-The targeted drug trastuzumab (Herceptin) may be given with chemo if the cancer is HER2 positive and no radiation is given.

 If the cancer is in the upper part of the esophagus (in the neck), chemoradiation may be recommended as the main treatment instead of surgery.
 For some patients, this may cure the cancer.
 Close follow-up with endoscopy is very important in looking for possible signs of cancer returning.